Rocco-Gossmann/nwgo-cli/README.md

 nwgo run .
 ```

-> [!info]
+> [!note]
 > The first time you run this command, it will download and set up the NWJS-SDK-For your Platform.
 > This may take a while, depending on your Download speed.

 7.) your Project will live in the `goapi` folder.
 You define all your Backend-Routes in `goapi/server.go`.
 The Entry Point for your Application is the `GET /` Route.
-There shoudl already
+There should already
 be an example created for you.

 # Command-Reference